thorlindberg/thesis/README.md

 **Organisational structure and stakeholders**

-As seen in figure ,,[Figure 3](#organisation),,,,,, there are two identifiable hierarchies that form a relationship between case partner and development.
+As seen in figure ?,?,[Figure 3](#organisation),?,?,?,?,?, there are two identifiable hierarchies that form a relationship between case partner and development.
 The top half of this diagram flows from partner to a formulated case.
 The bottom half of this diagram flows from developer to a product delivery.

 <span id="organisation"></span>
 ![](./figures/organisation.pdf)

 Figure 3: Hierarchical and structural relationship between development company and case partners.

 The structure of the partner company informs how they formulate the case offered to the developers.
 They are also responsible for maintenance of a back-end, delivering customer data to the client developed in the delivery.